-This grant is to support the training and development of students and postgraduate research assistants (RAs).
+This grant supports the training and development of students and postgraduate research assistants.
 Grants of up to £1,000 are available.

-These grants are awarded on a first come first serve basis, submitting an application does not guarantee you funding.
+Our grants are awarded on a first come first serve basis; submitting an application does not guarantee funding.

 Eligibility and Conditions